-Outdoor Programs' mission is to provide access to outdoor activities that will foster the development of friendships in the campus community, to educate, and to promote outdoor recreation.
+The mission of Outdoor Programs is to provide access to outdoor activities that will foster the development of friendships in the campus community, to educate, and to promote outdoor recreation.
 There are four different areas in Outdoor Programs: ropes course, climbing wall, outdoor trips, and outdoor rental center.
-The ropes course was built in the summer of 2007.
 It provides a venue for VSU groups to work on their team development skills.
-If also offers another way for students to experience the outdoors while still being on campus.
+It also offers another way for students to experience the outdoors while still being on campus.
 The 27-foot climbing wall is located inside the student recreation center and makes you feel as if you were climbing a real mountain.
-We offer belay certification, beginning and advanced climbing classes.
+We offer belay certification andbeginning and advanced climbing classes.
 The Outdoor Trip Program, working in partnership with the Outdoor Adventure Club, travels to places close to VSU.
 Trips have included rock climbing, white-water rafting, canoeing, mountain biking, Nordic skiing, bouldering, back packing, and skydiving.
 The Outdoor Rental Center provides students with outdoor equipment for personal use.